inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 A key design principle for system fields is that an *instance* of a system field manages a single namespace of a record so that system fields do not conflict.
 For instance an access system field manages the top-level ``access`` key in a record ``{'access': ...}``.

-System fields participate in the dumping/loading of records from secondary storage via being able to hook into the record life-cycle.
-The difference between system fields and dumpers, is that a dumpers produce a dump for a specific secondary storage system, while system fields produce the same dump for all secondary storage systems.
+System fields participate in the dumping/loading of records from secondary storage by being able to hook into the record life-cycle.
+The difference between system fields and dumpers, is that dumpers produce a dump for a specific secondary storage system, while system fields produce the same dump for all secondary storage systems.

 System fields may be used to manage relations to other objects, and can work similar to a foreign key.

 Applications of system fields are vast, but some examples include:

 - Added ``$schema`` to the record to ensure JSON schema validation.
-- Created, update and delete persistent identifiers for records and serialize them into the record.
+- Create, update and delete persistent identifiers for records and serialize them into the record.
 - Ensure a certain property on the JSON document is operated as a set.

 System fields to a large degree avoid building inheritance among record APIs and instead provide a declarative way of composing a record API class.